The University follows a semester calendar:

 Graduate students can apply for financial aid from a variety of sources.
 Federal, state and private loans may be available as well as grants or other scholarships.
 Most funding is available to students enrolled as degree-seeking and attending at least half-time (3 credits per semester).
 To apply for most financial aid programs you will need to complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
 Financial aid is awarded on an annual basis.
 Applicants must complete new application materials for each year of study.

 GPA Grade Requirements

 A student must maintain a GPA of 2.7 on a 4.0 scale (B-) or higher while in the program.
-To earn any certificate or degree, a student must complete all degree requirements with a cumulative GPA of at least 2.7.
+To earn any graduate certificate or master's degree, a student must complete all program requirements with a cumulative GPA of at least 2.7.
 All coursework must be taken for a letter grade.